-The EquiFone system is composed of
+The EquiFone system is

 composed of a transmitter and a receiver/dialer.
 The

 the mares halter.
 When the mare lies in the foaling

 mare is lying in the foaling position

 receiver/dialer receives the signal from the transmitter on the

-pre-stored telephone numbers and plays a pre-recorded
+all of the pre-stored telephone numbers and plays a pre-recorded